 Check the water meter

 Turn off all faucets and everything that runs water in your home.
 Then check your water meter.
 Is there any movement of the needle or the small triangle on the face?
-If so, you have a leak on your hands.
+If so, you have a water leak on your hands.

 If you can’t tell whether the dials are moving veerrryyy slowly or not at all, write down the number on your water meter, wait a few hours (do not use ANY water during this time!) and check back in a few hours.
 If the number has changed, you have a leak.

 Replace your rubber

 It’s not always bad plumbing or damaged pipes that are at fault.
 Old and worn-out rubber stoppers, washers, and flapper valves are often responsible for leaks around your fixtures or inside the toilet.
 If you’re noticing water pooling around your faucet heads, it’s time to pull out the wrench and replace those rubber washers!
 They’re extremely cheap to replace, but make sure to bring the old one to the hardware store to find the right fit.